Skip to main content

 };

-See the table below for the full list of props and corresponding prop names.
+See the table below for the full list of events and corresponding prop names.

 All event callbacks receive a single argument of type MapEvent with the following properties and methods:

-• event.type: string The Google Maps event type of the event.
+• event.type: string The event type of the event from the Maps JavaScript API.

 • event.stoppable: boolean Indicates if the event can be stopped in the event-handler.
 This is only the case for the MapMouseEvent type.